philgyford/mytweets/README.md

     FILE_PATH = '/path/to/the/file/we/will/create/'

    or use the -f option on the command line.

 7) Optionally add the TIMELINE argument which can be one of 'user'
-   (default), 'friends', 'mentions','direct','direct-sent','favorites' into config.py:
+   (default), 'friends', 'mentions', 'direct', 'direct-sent', 'favorites' into `config.py`:

     TIMELINE = 'friends'

    or use the -m option on the command line.

 8) Run the command like so: